hpi-epic/ESPBench/README.md

 ```

 ## 4. ESPBench Setup and Execution <a name="4-espbench-setup"/>
+You find brief instructions in the following.
+If you are looking for a more detailed setup and execution description,
+please have a look at [this file](docs/ESPBenchSetupAndExecutionDetailed.md).

 All steps are tested on Ubuntu servers.

 - Create a user `benchmarker` on all involved machines that has sudo access